freeradical13/freeradical13.github.io/index.md

 Common transmembrane receptors:

-* [G Protein-Coupled Receptors][] (GPCRs) couple with a signaling molecule that binds to the GPCR on the outside of the cell, and a G protein in the cytoplasm (activated with GTP), after which the G protein and GTP complex unbinds from the GPCR and binds to a transmembrane enzyme to activate it and signal a second messenger.
+* [G Protein-Coupled Receptors][] (GPCRs) couple with a signaling molecule that binds to the GPCR on the outside of the cell, and a G protein in the cytoplasm (activated with GTP), after which the G protein and GTP complex unbinds from the GPCR and binds to a transmembrane enzyme such as Adenylyl Cyclase to activate it and signal a second messenger.
 * [Receptor Tyrosine Kinases][] (RTKs) couple with a signaling molecule that binds to the RTK on the outside of the cell which leads to coupling with neighboring RTKs which activates tyrosine kinases in the cytoplasm (with ATP) that signal second messengers that bind to the phosphorylated receptors.

-Second messengers are either proteins or:
+[Second messengers][] are either proteins or:

 * [Cyclic AMP][] (or cAMP) which activates the effector [Protein Kinase A][] (PKA).
 [Adenylyl Cyclase][] transmits a signal by converting ATP to cAMP, often activated by a G Protein.
 * [1,2-diacylglycerol][] (or DAG) activates the effector [Protein Kinase C][] (PKC).